 The basis of any good sauce, especially a heart healthy spaghetti sauce, is the raw ingredients it’s important to start with great-tasting ingredients.
 There are not a lot of ingredients to buy, so be sure your dried herbs are as fresh as they can be for an optimal flavor boost.

-- no salt added tomatoes – fresh work well here, but if they aren’t in season, I recommend San Marzano No Salt Added Whole Peeled Tomatoes.
+- no salt added tomatoes – fresh tomatoes work well here, but if they aren’t in season, you can choose canned tomatoes.
+I recommend San Marzano No Salt Added Whole Peeled Tomatoes or No Salt Added Diced tomatoes.
+Nutrition content of canned vs fresh does not differ.

 - olive oil – or choose a healthy olive oil substitute